main articles

 Warning Signs Families Should Never Ignore

-Families should watch for these red flags:
+Families should be alert to the following red flags:

 Why Nursing Home Neglect Happens